loading

 Installing a Drop Ceiling

-A drop ceiling involves adding ceiling layer suspended below the existing one.
+A drop ceiling involves adding a ceiling layer suspended below the existing one.
 This technique creates an air gap that helps to block sound transmission.

 Double Layer Drywall Installation